Why is this medication prescribed?

 Do not let anyone else take your medication.

 Selexipag is not available at retail pharmacies.
-Your medication will be mailed to you from a central pharmacy.
+Your medication will be mailed to you or to your doctor from a specialty pharmacy.
 Ask your doctor if you have any questions about how you will receive your medication.

 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.